Wai Hon's Blog

 Show Diff Highlighting with Margin

 diff-hl does not work in the terminal by default, and this issue had annoyed me for a while until I searched for a solution.
-It turns out that diff-hl already has a solution by using "margin" to show the diff.
+It turns out that diff-hl already has a solution: using the "margin" to show the diff.

 ;; init.el